EdAlegrid/tcp-edge-computing/README.md

-## Using M2M to provision client/server edge devices communicating through a private local area network
+## Using M2M to provision publish/subscribe edge devices communicating through a private local area network

 <br>

-In this example, we will setup client/server endpoint devices communicating to each other through a local area network using tcp.
+In this example, we will setup pub/sub endpoint devices communicating with each other through a local area network using tcp.

-The devices are also accessible from the cloud through an internet connection so you can setup, configure and develop your applications from a browser interface.
+The devices are also accessible from the cloud so you can configure and develop your applications from a browser interface.

 ![](assets/m2m-edge.svg)